 The following are required for student to advance to candidacy:

 The core requirements for a masters of science in recreation administration are REC 521, 571, 591, 595, and 696.
 In addition to the core classes, students are required to complete elective units and thesis or project units.
 The thesis option requires one unit of REC 599 and four units of REC 698, plus 12 units of electives.
 The project option requires three units of REC 698 plus 20 units of electives.
 Elective courses are to be selected after consultation with the graduate advisor.
-A maximum of 6 units may be taken from 300 or 400-level courses in Recreation designated with a * in CSULB Catalog.
-Undergraduate courses that are not designed with a * may not be applied toward the master’s degree.
+A maximum of 6 units may be taken from 300 or 400-level courses in Recreation.
 Up to six units of graduate work may be transferred from another accredited university or another department in CSULB.
 Transfer credit must be a “B” or better.
-All students must earn a grade of “A” or “B” for each required course.
-Students may not have more than 6 units of “C” grades apply toward the master’s degree.
+All students must earn a grade of "A" or "B" for each required course.
+Students may not have more than 6 units of "C" grades apply toward the master’s degree.
 Advancement to candidacy is necessary before REC 697 or 698 can be taken.

 The thesis or project is a supervised experience in the application of theory and analytical tools to an issue in recreation and leisure services.